henrygd/social-image-server/readme.md

 ### Docker

-See the example [docker-compose.yml](/docker-compose.yml).
+See the example [docker-compose](https://github.com/henrygd/social-image-server/blob/main/docker-compose.yml).
 The `chromedp/headless-shell` is needed to provide a browser instance.
 Other headless Chrome images should work but seem to be much larger.

-It may be possible to use a native Chrome installation by giving the container access to your host ports and running Chrome with the `--remote-debugging-port` flag.
+It may be possible to use a native Chrome / Chromium installation by giving the container access to your host ports and running the browser with the `--remote-debugging-port` flag.

 ## Usage